marcellodesales/mcp-registry-and-gateway-ui/README.md

     uv run uvicorn registry.main:app --reload --host 0.0.0.0 --port 7860
     ```

     You should be able to see the MCP Registry running on `http://localhost:7860` as shown in the following screenshot.
+You should be able to access the Registry over HTTPS as well using the domain name you configured for your server in the [prerequisites](#Prerequisites) section.

     ![MCP Registry](./img/registry.png)

 ## Configuration